EnzymeCorp/handbook/README.md

 Teams that collaborate heavily should plan for more overlap.
 Async should bias for deep  (aka Deep Work) concentration time, improving productivity.

+* Communication Norms
+We use Slack as our main tool for communication.
+During business hours, all employees should be available via Slack.

+* AFK (away from keyboard)
+Life happens, just notify your team on Slack that you won’t be available and for approximately how long.

 #### Enzyme IRL

 Twice a year (summer and winter) we conduct a team offsite.
 This is an opportunity for employees to socialize and better get to know one another, to step away from daily tasks to discuss company goals, and strengthen teams and the company as a whole.

-#### Communication
-We use Slack as our main tool for communication.
-During business hours, all employees should be available via Slack.

-##### AFK (away from keyboard)
-Life happens, just notify your team on Slack that you won’t be available and for approximately how long.

 #### Tools we Use